 Bokeh refers to a soft out-of-focus background that you get when shooting a subject.
-The key to achieving it is using a fast lens, at its widest aperture, you can achieve this bokeh effect.
+The key to achieving it is using a fast lens at its widest aperture.

 If you’re interested in creating ‘bokeh’ in-camera, keep reading.

 Why Is Aperture Important for Bokeh?